twrackers/StateMachine-library/README.md

 The original concept is drawn from the description of multitasking on the Arduino in Adafruit's Learn Arduino pages ([https://learn.adafruit.com/multi-tasking-the-arduino-part-1/overview?view=all](https://learn.adafruit.com/multi-tasking-the-arduino-part-1/overview?view=all)).

-StateMachine is a base class from which subclasses can inherit the basic behavior of a finite-state machine, or FSM (not to be confused with the Flying Spaghetti Monster).
-A custom FSM will extend the StateMachine base class, and must implement two methods:
+*StateMachine* is a base class from which subclasses can inherit the basic behavior of a finite-state machine, or FSM (not to be confused with the Flying Spaghetti Monster).
+A custom FSM will extend the *StateMachine* base class, and must implement two methods:

 * a constructor to create and initialize a new custom FSM object, and
 * an update method which changes the FSM's internal state based upon time, input conditions, or whatever is required.

 There is also a convenience method, at the class level (i.e. a static method) to allow an application to perform the update method on a collection of FSM objects with a single call.

-The StateMachine class itself defines no state information other than those parameters which handle the timing.
-Derived classes which inherit from StateMachine are responsible for defining any other state information required by the class's logic.
+The *StateMachine* class itself defines no state information other than those parameters which handle the timing.
+Derived classes which inherit from *StateMachine* are responsible for defining any other state information required by the class's logic.

-The best way to see how the StateMachine base class can be extended into a really useful class is to look at some of the other classes in these repositories, all of which inherit from StateMachine.
+The best way to see how the *StateMachine* base class can be extended into a really useful class is to look at some of the other classes in these repositories, all of which inherit from *StateMachine*.

 * [__FadeLED__](https://github.com/twrackers/FadeLED-library)
 * [__Pulser__](https://github.com/twrackers/Pulser-library)
 * [__SlowSwitcher__](https://github.com/twrackers/SlowSwitcher-library)

+## Dependencies ##

+The *StateMachine* class has no dependencies on any libraries which are not included in the standard Arduino IDE installation.

+## Installation ##

+Instructions for installing the *StateMachine* class can be found in file `INSTALL.md` in this repository at [https://github.com/twrackers/StateMachine-library/blob/main/INSTALL.md](https://github.com/twrackers/StateMachine-library/blob/main/INSTALL.md).